AvanzaBank/astrix/README.md

 2. Astrix uses information retrieved from discovery to decide what mechanism to use to bind to the given service provider.
 In Astrix that binding mechanism is called `ServiceComponent`
 3. Astrix uses the `ServiceComponent` to bind to the given provider

-It's also possible to locate providers without using the service-registry, for instance using configuration.
-The service-registry itself is located using the configuration mechanism.
+It's also possible to discover providers without using the service-registry, for instance using configuration.
+The service-registry itself is discovered using the configuration mechanism.

 If a service is discovered using the service-registry, then a lease-manager thread will run for the given service in the background.
 The lease-manager will periodically ask the service-registry for information about where a given service is located, and if the service has moved the lease-manager will rebind to the new provider.